fomightez/xlmod_docker/README.md

 **NOTE**: THE FILE `cns_solve_1.21_all-mp.tar.gz` MUST BE PROVIDED, SEE DOCKEFILE.
 Besides that, this Dockerfile will handle everything else to result in  modified, freshly compiled CNSsolve 1.21 able to run the scripts for XL-MS Protein assembly (XL-MOD).

-Citation and abstract for the software
+Citation and abstract for the software the resulting container will run
 --------------------------------------

 [Automated structure modeling of large protein assemblies using crosslinks as distance restraints.